GovTechSG/ship-hats-overview/tools-faq.md

 <details>
   <summary>1.
 How do I maintain my Confluence pages? </summary><br>
-You can maintain Confluences pages by checking the analytics on Confluence.
+  You can maintain <a href="https://confluence.ship.gov.sg/">Confluence</a> pages by checking the analytics on Confluence.
 It is available on Confluence>Analytics>Spaces.
 You should check on inactive pages.
 It is recommended to delete pages that old or are not in use.
 </details>
 <br>